 In a lot of cases, you will find that new car parts have warranties attached to them.
 Is that the case for used auto parts?
 Should you expect to get any warranty if you pay a visit to an auto wrecking yard?
 And if you should, what kind of warranty should you opt for?

-Finding a wrecking yard that provides a warranty is now becoming more frequent for used auto parts.
+Finding a wrecking yard that provides a warranty for used auto parts is now becoming less of a rarity than it was many years ago.
 Since the internet has made car parts available pretty much worldwide, auto part sales can be conducted across any geographical location, which implies a rise in the level of competitiveness.

 When it comes to used auto parts, the length of warranties are anywhere between 30 and 90 days.
 You could also find sellers who offer up to 6 months and even up to 12 months if you happen to buy extended warranties.
 Always make inquiries as warranties vary by the dealer or by part the type purchased.